 Losing a pet is hard.
 Painful.
 Lonely.
 We don’t want to be apart for one second and suddenly we are facing a lifetime of separation.
 Can animal communication help?
 How soon will your pet be done transitioning and ready to talk to you?
-Rainbow Bridge medium and animal communicator Shannon Cutts answers these questions and more.
+Rainbow Bridge animal communicator Shannon Cutts answers these questions and more.

 My heart is with you.
 It is INCREDIBLY difficult to say goodbye to our animal loves.
 In many cases, my clients confide privately that it was harder to cope with their pet’s passing than with some human losses they’ve endured.